-- Operates under Executive arrangements with an established Overview and Scrutiny Committee. - Monitors compliance with the Freedom of Information Act and Access to Information Act and deals with FOI requests through an Information and Practice Manager.
+- Operates under Executive arrangements with an established Overviewand Scrutiny Committee. - Monitors compliance with the Freedom of Information Act and Access to Information Act and deals with FOI requests through an Information and Practice Manager.

 - Adopts a presumption of openness and transparency and publishes key information on its website.
 The Council has a Publication Scheme and publishes information in accordance with the Code on Data Transparency. - Through reviews by external auditors, internal audit and Senior Leadership Team seeks ways of ensuring that value for money is achieved and for securing continuous improvement in the way in which its functions are exercised. - Has an effective corporate complaints system which is managed through Customer Services.
-All complaints are monitored and evaluated, through a quarterly report to Senior Leadership Team. - Ensures that performance against the Gedling Plan and agreed budget is reported and monitored by the Senior Leadership Team, Cabinet and Overview and Scrutiny Committee on a quarterly basis.
+All complaints are monitored and evaluated, through a quarterly report to Senior Leadership Team and the Complaints, compliments and Comments Policy is reviewed annually and presented to cabinet with annual complaints data. - Ensures that performance against the Gedling Plan and agreed budget is reported and monitored by the Senior Leadership Team, Cabinet and Overview and Scrutiny Committee on a quarterly basis.
 Performance data is also made available to all members and is published on the Council's website. - Ensures that all agendas, reports and minutes are published on the Council's website. - Seeks to minimise the number of and sections of reports which need to be considered in the confidential section of Council, Committee and Cabinet meetings. - Issues guidance to staff to ensure that the requirements of the Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012 and Openness of Local Government Bodies Regulations 2014 are complied with. - Determines that the Chief Executive is responsible and accountable for all aspects of operational management. - Records in the minutes of the proceedings of a "budget decision meeting" of Council the names of the Members who voted or abstained. - When working in partnership, will take steps to develop working protocols, robust procedures for scrutiny of decisions and behaviour, and ensure meetings are held in public. - Has put in place measures to respond to the GDPR and Data Protection Act requirements, including appointing a Data Protection Officer and deputy.